Eyelid Surgery (Blepharoplasty)

 Our goal is to perform all surgeries without patient recollection of the procedure and with the least amount of discomfort or anesthetic side-effects.
 Dr. Zemplenyi performs blepharoplasty most commonly under “twilight sleep” sedation.
-Please refer to the section on Anesthesia and Pre-Operative instructions for further information.
+Please refer to the section on Anesthesia for further information.
 The technique of blepharoplasty used will be decided by you and Dr. Zemplenyi in the pre-operative consultation.
-We often combine blepharoplasty with other of the many cosmetic procedures we offer.
+We often combine blepharoplasty with other cosmetic procedures we offer.

 Incisions for upper eyelid blepharoplasty are placed in the skin creases of the upper eyelid while for lower eyelid surgery incisions can be placed on the inside surface or under the eye lashes of the lower eyelids, thus making them almost invisible following the required healing time.
 Excess skin and fatty tissue are then carefully and conservatively removed and the incisions then closed.
-Special techniques are available for to accommodate various needs Asian patients requiring creation of a “double break” upper eyelid crease (Asian blepharoplasty), older patients with a droop of the upper eyelid margin (ptosis, blepharoptosis) needing raising of the lid margin, or patients with a lower eyelid droop (ectropion).
+Special techniques are available to accommodate various needs: Asian patients requiring creation of a “double break” upper eyelid crease (Asian blepharoplasty), older patients with a droop of the upper eyelid margin (ptosis, blepharoptosis) needing raising of the lid margin, or patients with a lower eyelid droop (ectropion).
 Following blepharoplasty, patients are discharged home, accompanied by a responsible adult, usually within 30 to 45 minutes following completion of surgery.
 We’ve had many happy Asian eyelid surgery & eyelid lift patients and would be happy to show you more examples of our work.

 After Your Eyelid Lift